kohanyirobert/node-es-kibana/README.md

 # Updating

-Whenever `app.js` changes (or something else related to the up) run these commands.
+Whenever `package.json` changes (or something else related to the app other than `app.js` because that lives *outside* of the container) run these commands.

 `docker-compose up --build`